sourcekris/ctf.rip/_posts/2021-12-05-htb-cybersanta.md

 02c7cyb3rXm45!@#
 ```

-I know this is the wrong solution but it was so fast that I don't think I could have even Google'd the write solution in just 9 minutes.
+I know this is the wrong solution but it was so fast that I don't think I could have even Google'd the right solution in just 9 minutes.

 #### <a name="warehouse"></a>Warehouse Maintenance - Crypto - 325 points